dwipratiwiaprilya/ML_NutriCheck/README.md

 | *Serving Size (grams)* | The weight of the serving size, measured in grams.                                              |

 ## Saved Model
-1. Saving the TensorFlow Model
-The trained model is saved in the TensorFlow SavedModel format, which includes the saved_model.pb file along with the variables and assets directories required for the inference process.
-The SavedModel folder can be used for cloud deployment, such as creating a model API to make it accessible to mobile applications via an API.
+The trained model is saved in the .h5 format, which consolidates the model's architecture, weights, and optimizer information into a single file.
+This format is commonly used for deployment on servers and integrates seamlessly with frameworks like Flask, enabling the creation of APIs to make the model accessible for various applications.

-2. Converting to TensorFlow Lite (TFLite) Format
-The saved model is then converted to the TensorFlow Lite (TFLite) format using the TensorFlow Lite Converter.
-The TFLite format is designed to be lightweight and efficient, making it ideal for running on devices with limited resources, such as mobile applications.